 The subjects you would teach might vary according to national or local guidelines.
 Specialist teachers may help with subjects like modern languages or physical education, but you would always have to teach a wide range of subjects such as:

-- health and wellbeing
+health and wellbeing

-- religious and moral education
+religious and moral education

 You could be:

-- using a variety of teaching aids including workbooks, textbooks, interactive whiteboards, computers and materials you have prepared yourself
+using a variety of teaching aids including workbooks, textbooks, interactive whiteboards, computers and materials you have prepared yourself

-- using different methods of teaching including group work, whole class work, demonstrations, experiments and play
+using different methods of teaching including group work, whole class work, demonstrations, experiments and play

-- encouraging pupils to research topics themselves, and helping and supporting individual pupils as required
+encouraging pupils to research topics themselves, and helping and supporting individual pupils as required

-- setting assignments, projects and tests, carrying out continuous assessment, marking pupils’ work and writing reports
+setting assignments, projects and tests, carrying out continuous assessment, marking pupils’ work and writing reports

-- keeping good order in the classroom and dealing with discipline issues
+keeping good order in the classroom and dealing with discipline issues

-- doing administrative work, including keeping a register of pupils
+doing administrative work, including keeping a register of pupils

-- preparing for and attending parent-teacher meetings and staff meetings
+preparing for and attending parent-teacher meetings and staff meetings

 sometimes supervising activities such as parties or outings.

 Teachers in Scotland are paid on a national salary scale.
-The starting annual salary for a probationer teacher is £22,866.
+The starting annual salary for a probationer teacher is £31,584 (April 2023).

 If you do your probationary period on the Teacher Induction Scheme, and are prepared to work anywhere in Scotland during that probationary year, you can also apply for the Preference Waiver Payment.
 For primary school teachers, the payment is £6,000 before tax and national insurance.

-After your probationary year, your salary will increase to £27,438 and increase an increment each year up to £36,480.
+After your probationary year, your salary will increase to £37,896 and increase an increment each year up to £47,565.

-If you teach in a remote school or on certain islands you may get an additional allowance. £1,941 for a distance island and £1,371 or £2,574 for a remote school.
+If you teach in a remote school or on certain islands you may get an additional allowance. £2,265 for a distance island and £1,614 or £3,024, for a remote school.

 Where a teacher is employed in a remote school on a distant island both the remote schools allowance and the distant islands allowance are paid, in addition to the teacher’s normal salary.

-A principal teacher can earn up to £51,330, while the scale for depute head teachers and head teachers ranges from £45,111 to £88,056, depending on the size of school.
+A principal teacher earns between £51,858 and £66,927 a year, while the scale for depute head teachers and head teachers ranges from £58,818 to £109,209 a year, depending on the size of school.

 Salaries in independent schools may differ slightly.

-- You would usually work in a classroom, but may be outdoors for games, sports or environmental studies.
+You would usually work in a classroom, but may be outdoors for games, sports or environmental studies.

 You may have to do some preparation and assessment work at home, in the evenings or at weekends.

-- You would have 13 weeks holiday each year, but might use some of this time to prepare the next term's work.
+You would have 13 weeks holiday each year, but might use some of this time to prepare the next term's work.

-- You would have to prepare for and attend parent–teacher meetings, which are usually in the evening.
+You would have to prepare for and attend parent–teacher meetings, which are usually in the evening.

-- You should be aware that teaching is a mentally and physically demanding job.
+You should be aware that teaching is a mentally and physically demanding job.

 Alternatively you could also do a degree in any discipline followed by a one year Professional Graduate Diploma (SCQF Level 11) in Education (PGDE) Primary Education.
 The PGDE is offered by the Universities of Aberdeen, Dundee, Edinburgh, Glasgow, the Highlands and Islands (at a number of the colleges), Strathclyde and the West of Scotland.

-- Entry to courses usually requires a minimum of 4-5 Highers including English plus Maths and another subject at National 5 or equivalent.
+Entry to courses usually requires a minimum of 4-5 Highers including English plus Maths and another subject at National 5 or equivalent.
 Competition for places means that actual entry requirements are likely to be higher than the minimum.

-- For entry to the one year PGDE course you must have an approved degree and also Higher English together with Maths at National 5.
+For entry to the one year PGDE course you must have an approved degree and also Higher English together with Maths at National 5.
 You must normally have studied at least 2 of the following subjects in your degree or elsewhere: science, social studies, expressive arts, religious and moral education, technology, modern foreign languages.

-- You would require a satisfactory PVG (Protecting Vulnerable Groups) check to show you are suitable for this type of work.
+You will require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of work.
 Contact Disclosure Scotland for details on the type you would need.